 The NCEES Fundamentals of Engineering exam is a computer-based (CBT) exam administered year-round in testing windows at NCEES-approved Pearson VUE Centers, and is offered in seven disciplines as a 110 multiple choice test.

 Specific details about the FE exam and the application process can be found on the Fundamentals Examination page under the Licensure section of our website.

 FE EXAM REGISTRATION INFORMATION

-As of July 25, 2014, a candidate seeking to take the FE CBT Exam has two options for registration: direct registration with NCEES or pre-approval with FBPE.
-Please read the registration option details below very carefully.
+A candidate seeking to take the FE CBT Exam has two options for registration: direct registration with NCEES or pre-approval with FBPE.
+Please carefully read the registration option details below.
 The State of Florida requires specific education requirements to obtain Engineer Intern certification or Professional Engineer licensure regardless of what registration option is selected.

 A candidate can register directly with NCEES to sit for the FE exam by creating a MyNCEES account.
-Once the account is created the candidate can select REGISTER and follow the on-screen instructions.
-An exam fee of $225 is payable directly to NCEES during this process.
-When registration is completed and approved, the candidate will be notified and provided authorization to schedule the exam appointment.
-An exam appointment can be scheduled by accessing the candidate's MyNCEES account, selecting SCHEDULE, and choosing their preferred Pearson Vue Testing Center location and exam date.
+Once the account is created the candidate can register and pay the $225 exam fee.
+Once registration is approved, the candidate will be notified and authorized to schedule the exam appointment at a NCEES approved Pearson Vue Testing Center.
 Candidates will receive their exam results directly from NCEES.